 The transmitter shall be connected to a 50 Ω 10 dB power attenuator and via a directional coupler to a spectrum analyser.
 An additional attenuator may be required between the directional coupler and the spectrum analyser to avoid overloading the spectrum analyser.

-In order to reduce the influence of mismatch errors it is important that the 10 dB power attenuator is coupled to the transmitter under test with the shortest possible connection.

 The interfering test signal source is connected to the other end of the directional coupler via a 50 Ω 20 dB power attenuator.

 The interfering signal source may be either a transmitter providing the same power output as the transmitter under test and be of a similar type or a signal generator and a linear power amplifier capable of delivering the same output power as the transmitter under test.